 - Be careful about camera shake in handheld shots.
 To avoid camera shake, consider using a tripod.
 Use a sturdy tripod that can bear the weight of the shooting equipment.
-Attach the camera securely to the tripod. - Consider using a remote switch (sold separately, (2)) or wireless remote control (sold separately, (2)).
+Attach the camera securely to the tripod.

 Focusing is not possible (indicated by an orange AF point).